What Is DevOps? DevOps Definition, Principles and Tools

+DevOps can be summed up in five principles by using the acronym CALMS.
 The CALMS Framework was coined by DevOps Pioneer, Jez Humble, to determine how successful an organization would be at adopting DevOps.
-To achieve DevOps success, companies must be able to accommodate for five specific principles:
+To achieve DevOps success, companies must demonstrate all five principles.

-Companies that adopt DevOps must be able to cultivate a culture of collaboration.
-Engineers and IT operations professionals work in tandem, instead of competing against one another to reach certain metrics or achieve certain goals.
+Companies that adopt DevOps cultivate a culture of collaboration.
+Engineers and IT operations professionals work in tandem, instead of competing against one another, to reach certain metrics or achieve certain goals.
 Each group’s goals are better aligned and both teams work side-by-side in quality assurance testing.
-Working together allows the teams to quickly identify bugs, focus on solutions and implement quick fixes, all in the span of a few days (rather than a few months or not at all).
+Working together allows the teams to quickly identify bugs, focus on solutions and implement fixes, all in the span of a few days (rather than a few months or not at all).

 It’s hard to measure improvements without metrics.
 DevOps employs a slew of tools and technologies that help measure performance and map out realistic KPIs.
 Common measurements taken in a DevOps environment are: How many tickets were being pushed per release?
 How many bugs did we find (and how long did it take to fix them)?
 How many total users were affected by bugs?
 What is our application’s response time?
 These questions (and many others) help keep teams on track and up-to-date on how they are progressing in their software development process.